Edwards, Russell carry Wolves past Clippers in play-in game

 Towns had only 11 points on 3-for-11 shooting and fouled out midway through the fourth quarter, but his sidekicks were more than up to the challenge.

-“I took what the game gave me, and that’s what they gave me,” Edwards said.
+”I took what the game gave me.
+That’s what they gave me.
+They were scared to guard me, and I took advantage of that,” Edwards said.

 Jackson’s 3-pointer gave the Clippers their largest lead of the game at 93-83 with 8:54 remaining, but about 4 minutes later Russell knocked down the go-ahead 3-pointer for a 97-95 advantage the Wolves never relinquished.
 He saluted the crowd for the punctuation.